 How German is it?
 On the one hand, very, or at least Nordic.
 Those staring faces from 1908 have their antecedent in Edvard Munch, not Pablo Picasso or African masks.
 No doubt the pessimism has roots in both cultural traditions and the oppressive German state at the turn of the century.
-It is utterly distinct from the free play of Dada or Futurism's trust in modernity.
+It is utterly distinct from the free play of Dada or Italian Futurism with its trust in modernity.
 Futurists declared nothing more beautiful than the machine, not unlike the giddy populace on both sides that marched off to war, with expectations of victory in a matter of weeks.
 Grosz hits back at just that with Gott Mit Uns ("God Is with Us")—a corpulent officer with a helmet, a toothpick, and a sneer.

 Expressionism embraced tradition, too, in its treatment of women as little more than prostitutes and saints.
 Dancers have splayed legs and heavy smudges for a woman's crotch, while Grosz serves up more fears of female sexuality in Circe deep kissing a pig.
 Dix's Nocturnal Apparition from 1924 adds another hooker, amid a decade-long plague of syphilis.
 Venereal disease or a nervous breakdown, hardly a term still in psychiatric usage, stand for both real fears and a perceived rot in society to its core.
 That rot just happens to invade even utopia.
 It also just happens to project itself onto the other, meaning women.